zeisler/active_enumerable/README.md

 ## Contributing

+This is a community project and commit access will be granted to those who show interest by having a history of acceptable pull-requests.

 Bug reports and pull requests are welcome on GitHub at https://github.com/zeisler/active_enumerable.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.